-Nondiscrimination Policy
+Nondiscrimination policy

-Wellpoint will not discriminate against any applicant for participation in its programs or provider network(s) on the basis of race, gender, color, creed, religion, national origin, ancestry, sexual orientation, age, veteran, or marital status or any unlawful basis not specifically mentioned herein.
-Wellpoint is required to include fields for the collection of practitioner race, ethnicity, and language on the application.
-However, Wellpoint does not use such reported to discriminate against a practitioner, and the application includes a statement indicating the provision of such information is optional.
-Additionally, Wellpoint will not discriminate against any applicant on the basis of the risk of population they serve or against those who specialize in the treatment of costly conditions.
-Determinations as to which practitioners and providers require additional individual review by the Credentials Committee are made according to predetermined criteria related to professional conduct and competence.
-Credentials Committee decisions are based on issues of professional conduct and competence as reported and verified through the credentialing process.
-Wellpoint will review denials and terms for consistency and lack of discrimination annually to identify discriminatory practices in the selection of practitioners.
-These reviews are documented in a report summary format by reason for the denial or term for initial denials, recredentialing, terminations, and off-cycle terminations.
-The reasons for denial or term include: not board certified, license/board action, malpractice, education/training, hospital privileges, criminal conviction, DEA, hospital action, insurance, work history gap, and federal sanctions.
-In addition, annually audits of practitioner complaints about credentialing shall be reviewed for evidence of alleged discrimination.
-Should discriminatory practices be identified through annual review or through other means, Wellpoint will take appropriate action(s) to track and eliminate those practices.
+Wellpoint will not discriminate against any applicant for participation in its plan programs or provider networks on the basis of race, gender, color, creed, religion, national origin, ancestry, sexual orientation, age, veteran, or marital status or any unlawful basis not specifically mentioned herein.
+Additionally, Wellpoint will not discriminate against any applicant on the basis of the risk of the population they serve or against those who specialize in the treatment of costly conditions.
+Other than gender and language capabilities which are provided to the members to meet their needs and preferences, this information is not required in the credentialing and re-credentialing process.
+Determinations as to which practitioners and providers require additional individual review by the CC are made according to predetermined criteria related to professional conduct and competence.
+The CC decisions are based on issues of professional conduct and competence as reported and verified through the credentialing process.
+Wellpoint will audit credentialing files annually to identify discriminatory practices, if any, in the selection of practitioners.
+In the event discriminatory practices are identified through an audit or other means, Wellpoint will take appropriate action to track and eliminate those practices.

-Initial Credentialing
+Initial credentialing

 Each practitioner or HDO must complete a standard application form deemed acceptable by Wellpoint when applying for initial participation in one or more of Wellpoint's networks or plan programs.
 For practitioners, the Council for Affordable Quality Healthcare (CAQH) ProView system is utilized.
-To learn more about CAQH, visit their web site at www.CAQH.org.
+To learn more about CAQH, visit their website at www.CAQH.org.

-Wellpoint will verify those elements related to an applicant's legal authority to practice, relevant training, experience and competency from the primary source, where applicable, during the credentialing process.
-All verifications must be current and verified within the 120-calendar day period prior to the CC making its credentialing recommendation or as otherwise required by applicable accreditation standards.
-The application attestation including work history verification must be dated and verified within 180 calendar days prior to the Credentials Committee decision.
+Wellpoint will verify those elements related to an applicant's legal authority to practice, relevant training, experience, and competency from the primary source, where applicable, during the credentialing process.
+All verifications must be current and verified within the 180-calendar day period prior to the CC making its credentialing recommendation or as otherwise required by applicable accreditation standards.